fabio-pardo/rag_experiments/experiment_1/readme.md

 - In the `.env.example` file, set `LANGCHAIN_TRACING_V2` to `false` if you don't want LangChain Smith to be functioning.
 Otherwise, gather an API Key set them in the `.env.example` and change `.env.example` file to `.env`.
+- Make sure that `.env.example` PPTX vars are filled or else it won't work.

 ## What's the functionality for this experiment?